lyft/clutch/tools/license-finder/README.md

 $ docker run -v $PWD:/scan -it licensefinder/license_finder /bin/bash -lc "cd /scan/tools/license-finder && license_finder licenses add '<dependency>' '<license>'"
 ```

-Then you can procced with the command above to approve a dependency.
+Then you can proceed with the command above to approve a dependency.

 For additional usages not mentioned, please see [License Finder docs](https://github.com/pivotal/LicenseFinder).